Meet the Student Workers

-Aaron is a junior Environmental Studies and Political Science major from York, Pennsylvania, and the current Zero Waste Data Manager for Facilities.
+Aaron is a senior Environmental Studies and Political Science major from York, Pennsylvania, and the current Zero Waste Data Manager for Facilities.
 The team is currently working on rethinking, reinventing, and reinvigorating the way that Macalester collects and reports its waste data.
 And with his trusty bike always by his side, he’s helping the bikes team with a registration program as well as a revamped bike share program.
 His other main sustainability interests include renewable energy and community greenspaces/gardens.

 Sally Herman (she/her)

 Sally is a senior biology major with an environmental studies minor from Madison, WI.
 Here at the Sustainability Office she works on event planning and landscaping, and generally is interested in climate justice that doesn’t leave anyone behind.
 Her favorite parts of the job are working in the MULCH garden and getting people as hyped as she is about the Free Swap!

 Jeanarry is a sophomore Biology major and Environmental Studies minor on the pre-veterinary track.
 She is the zero waste coordinator at the Sustainability Office, where she helps to plan Dirty Training and Move-out.
 She is also currently working with the Post-Landfill Action Network to help create a new zero waste plan for the college.

 Christina is a senior Environmental Studies and Mathematics major.
 She is from Vermont, and enjoys cooking, nordic skiing and ceramics.
 At the sustainability office, she works on Scope 3 emissions tracking and is learning to help fix bikes.

 Shawnai is a first year and plans to study political science with a law concentration.
 She is currently a part of the free swap and would eventually like to be a part of the zero-waste program.